There's nothing more powerful than taking control of your own finances.

 When it comes to raising a family, you might put your career on hold to take on the role of primary carer.
 This often has a flow on effect to things like the amount of superannuation you have at retirement and delays in career progression.

 With women often left with half of the super that men do at retirement, you might consider contributing extra to your super through salary sacrificing.
+The VWT podcast did an episode all about decoding the super system and how to find a better retirement game plan for women.

 Strengthen your financial independence

 Take the time to get on top of your family finances.
 If you’re in a relationship, it’s important to have regular and open conversations with your partner about money and have a full picture of your financial situation.
+If you're not too sure how to handle this, give the VWT podcast on love and money a listen and download WIRE's Money Conversation Kit.

 Make sure you know how your joint finances work and have access to them.
 It may also be worth having some of your finances separate.

-Build a budget, diarise bills, pay your credit cards off in full and track where your money goes.
+To cut a long story short: Build a budget, diarise bills, pay your credit cards off in full and track where your money goes.

 Improve your financial literacy